Future Housing Leaders helped shape my career aspirations

-As an Intern at Walker & Dunlop this summer, I was given the opportunity to also participate in the Future Housing Leaders Program.
-The information presented in the Future Housing Leaders Program was extremely beneficial to my future career developments I always knew that connections were important in business and career opportunities, but Future Housing Leaders provided me with the resources to take the skills I learned into action.
-I made connections that are integral to my future success with those in the real estate through the tools the program provided.
+As an intern at Walker & Dunlop this summer, I was given the opportunity to also participate in Future Housing Leaders.
+The information presented in Future Housing Leaders was extremely beneficial to my future career development.
+I always knew that connections were important in business and career opportunities, but Future Housing Leaders provided me with the resources to turn the skills I learned into action.
+I made connections that are integral to my future success with those in real estate through the tools the program provided.

 One presentation that really facilitated this insight was Kirsten Parker’s keynote, which explained how to use LinkedIn to “grow your brand.”
 I learned that professionals in the industry, especially alumni from the university you attend, are more than willing to set up calls to discuss their roles and experience in real estate.
 I have since set up numerous calls with real estate professionals, ranging from entry-level analysts all the way up to members of the board of directors at major players in the real estate brokerage industry.
 These opportunities have been a fantastic way to showcase the knowledge I have gained during my time at Walker & Dunlop as a Capital Markets Summer Analyst and gain more insights into potential career paths.

 Future Housing Leaders also provided me with priceless resources such as the Mortgage Bankers Association’s Bound Course, which allowed me to sit in on live webinars with top professionals in the real estate industry.
 I learned about the entire mortgage banking process from origination and servicing to secondary markets and regulatory compliance.
 The opportunity to hear firsthand from professionals in the industry has furthered my passion for real estate and confirmed my desire to pursue real estate post-undergrad.